-I agree with the conclusions and recommendations presented in the referenced report.
-The information in this report is accurate to the best of my knowledge and all local Agency/Regional Board guidelines have been followed.
+I agree with the conclusions and recommendations presented in the referenced work plan.
+The information in this work plan is accurate to the best of my knowledge and all local Agency/Regional Board guidelines have been followed.
 This report was prepared by AECOM, upon whose assistance and advice I have relied.